During her years as a teacher and mother, Ms. Meyers discovered that not all praise was equal and some kinds were even

-3. A Schedule That Doesn't Include Blocks of Uninterrupted Play
+3. A Schedule With No Blocks of Time for Unstructured, Uninterrupted Play

 With the new emphasis on preparing children for kindergarten, many preschools have ditched the relaxed pace many of us experienced as kids and are now doing everything at breakneck speed.
 When I visit these academically-driven places, the teachers often have kids divided into groups at so-called “stations” where they're engaged in an activity of some kind: working with math manipulatives, practicing the alphabet in a handwriting workbook, or doing puzzles of rhyming words.
 Every 15 minutes or so she'll ring a bell, signaling that the kids must immediately abandon what they're doing and move to a new station.